cmusatyalab/elijah-openstack/README.md

 If you have any problem after installing Cloudlet extension, please follow below steps to narrow the problem.

-1. Restart Cloudlet related services one-by-one to make sure successful installation

-  > $ sudo service nova-compute restart
-  > $ sudo service nova-api restart
-  > $ sudo service nova-scheduler restart
-  > $ sudo service apache2 restart

-2. Check status of OpenStack after restarting services
+1. Check status of OpenStack after restarting services

   > $ sudo nova-manage service list
   > Binary           Host                                 Zone             Status     State Updated_At